Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
 The tension is palpable as they navigate their differing perspectives.
 Isabella often expresses her fears about the implications of Marcus's policies on vulnerable populations, stating, "If we prioritize profit over ethics, we risk leaving vulnerable communities behind."
 This highlights her commitment to social equity and the emotional stakes involved in her advocacy.*

 **Isabella**: "If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 I fear that without safeguards, we could exacerbate existing inequalities.
 Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+We have a duty to ensure that our advancements uplift everyone, not just the privileged."

 **Marcus**: "I understand your concerns, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
 It's a constant struggle.
 Are we truly serving the greater good, or are we just perpetuating existing inequalities?"